Program Details

 Learning Outcomes

-Participating in the Exchange in Oslo program will help you:
+Participating in the Summer in Norway program will help you:

 - Develop a stronger sense of confidence by engaging in a highly independent study abroad program,